ylab-hi/ScanExitronLR/README.md

 ## Extract

 `extract` requires three inputs: (1) a BAM alignment file of long-reads containing the ts:A flag (provided by default by Minimap2), (2) a reference genome and (3) a sorted and bgzip'd gene annotation file.
 Currently only gtf files are supported.
+We suggest using the `--junc-bed` parameter in minimap2 for more accurate spliced alignments.
+Without the parameter, it may be harder to distinguish unannoted exitron splicing events from annotated splicing events.

 To sort your gtf file, use the command: